 We saw a patty melt on the daily specials board, so I had to find out what the deal was.
 So I ask, fresh or frozen burger patty?

 Now, with the question answered correctly, I hoped it was on point.
 If you look up patty melt in the dictionary, it should mention Son of a Pizza with a picture; it was right on.

 By the way, the correct answer to my previous question is always fresh.

 We also opt for the Sicilian-style pizza topped with pepperoni, sausage, and bacon.
 I prefer their regular pizza, but I did like the topping combination.
-There’s a hamburger sub on the menu that needs to find its way into my life.
+Finally, there’s a hamburger sub on the menu that needs to find its way into my life.
 I’ve got a sneaking suspicion that it’s going to be killer.